rmstdope/atlaversity/README.md

 ## mages-plan.csv

 This is the actual study data file.
 It can be read from and written to by the application.
-The file consist of three header rows and the rest are data rows
+The file consist of three header rows and the rest are data rows.
+If the file does not exist, the application will create an empty study list and create the file upon first save.

 ### Header rows